-The first types of legal damages that you can recover in a personal injury lawsuit after a motorcycle accident are your economic damages.
-These losses are relatively easy to distill into a dollar amount and are often reflected in either bills that you have already paid or are likely to pay, or in wages that you have lost while you recover or that you are likely to lose, in the future.
+The first types of legal damages that you can recover in a personal injury lawsuit after a motorcycle accident injury are your economic damages.
+These losses are relatively easy to distill into a dollar amount and are often reflected in either bill that you have already paid or are likely to pay, or in wages that you have lost while you recover or that you are likely to lose, in the future.
 Your economic damages in a motorcycle accident typically include:

 - Medical expenses

 - Property damage

 NON-ECONOMIC DAMAGES YOU CAN SUFFER IN A MOTORCYCLE ACCIDENT